SUKOHI/laravel-mail-catcher/README.md

 # Usage

 You can use \Mail::send() as well as before.
-However if `app/config/mail.php` has `mail_catcher` value like the below, sending email address will change forcely.
+However if `app/config/mail.php` has `mail_catcher` value like the below, sending email address will change forcedly.

     return array(